 Overall, TfL are delivering well against their own targets and customer satisfaction is high.
 However, we remain concerned about the performance of London Streets.
 Given rising traffic levels, there is serious concern about the impact of increased congestion now and in the future.
-Increased congestion is significantly impacting on bus service performance.
-Working with other interested parties and policy-makers, TfL needs to develop a substantive response to rising population, economic activity and other trends that are translating into increasing traffic volumes and reductions in capacity on London's roads.
+Increased congestion is significantly impacting on bus service performance and their passengers.
+Working with other interested parties and policy-makers, TfL needs to develop a substantive response to rising population, economic activity and other trends that are translating into increasing traffic volumes, longer journeys and less reliable services.